LegalizeAdulthood/remove-void-args/README.md

 1. Create a directory for build outputs called `build`, as a sibling of `llvm`
 2. `cd build`
-3. For Linux/Macintosh users: `../llvm/configure; make`
+3. For *Linux/Macintosh* users: `../llvm/configure; make`
-4. For Windows users: `cmake -G "Visual Studio 11" ..\llvm` and then build `LLVM.sln` from within Visual Studio 2012 or later.
+4. For *Windows* users: `cmake -G "Visual Studio 11" ..\llvm` and then build `LLVM.sln` from within Visual Studio 2012 or later.
+5. Now relax and have lunch or dinner.
+Seriously, we are about to build a large codebase and even with a fast multicore machine and builds running in parallel it will take quite a bit of time to build everything.